accelerated-text/accelerated-text/docs/deployment.md

 ## Building blocks

 This project consists of serveral independant parts which are combined together using `docker-compose`, which relies on [Docker](https://www.docker.com/) containers.
-Each individual parts has it's `Dockerfile` which can be used as a reference launching directly on machine.
+Each individual part has it's `Dockerfile` which can be used as a reference launching directly on machine.

 ### Localstack